 This is the flip side of your whys.
 As Noah St. Joan explains in his book, The Secret Code of Success, everything you do is caused by your why-tos weighed against your why-not-tos.
 Your brain is like an infinite weighing machine: It’s always comparing your perceived benefits (why-tos) against the perceived cost (why-not-tos).

-Whenever you’re considering an activity — like spending time editing your novel, answering emails, writing press releases, or reading this article — your brain is going, “Why should I do this?
+Whenever you’re considering an activity—like edit your novel, answering emails, writing press releases, or reading this article—your brain is going, “Why should I do this?
 How will it benefit me?
 What’s it going to cost me?
 I’d rather be watching TV.”
 Because our brains are always negotiating with us, our why must be a greater motivator than the alternative.

 The easiest way to fail is to try to do something alone.
 There are not many examples of people who did great things completely alone.
 Bill Gates had Paul Allen and Steve Ballmer.
 Steve Jobs had Steve Wozniak.
 Michael Jordan had his dad.
 Paul McCartney had John Lennon.